Colleges by Location

 In summary, Community College of Baltimore County is a leading institution in the Baltimore region, providing accessible and affordable education to thousands of students each year.
 With a variety of academic programs, flexible scheduling options, and extensive support services, CCBC is committed to helping students achieve their educational and career goals.

-Located in Baltimore, MD and set in a suburban environment, Community College of Baltimore County is a public two-year college with graduate programs.
-Its campus spans 350 acres.
-This academic institution uses a semester-based calendar.
-Explore this school's profile to find out all the important things about Community College of Baltimore County.
+Community College of Baltimore County is a public two-year college with graduate programs located in Baltimore, MD and set in a suburban environment.
+This school follows a semester-based calendar.
+Explore this school's profile to find out the most essential things about Community College of Baltimore County.

 Quick Facts